IhorKalaur/BookStore/README_en.md

 ## Community Contribution

-We appreciate the assistance and contributions of users and community members.
+I appreciate the assistance and contributions of users and community members.
 You can also contribute to the project, even if you are not a developer.
 This can include:

 1. Reporting bugs and issues.
 2. Participating in testing and reporting results.